Using the Arts Council Logo and Messaging in Your Materials

 Printed material and publicity regarding North Carolina Arts Council grants, funded activities, and/or partnerships must contain the following language:

 If your organization lists donor participation in printed materials, you must list the N.C.
 Arts Council in the appropriate category.
 (See Donor Recognition below.)
 For radio, television and non-written announcements please use the language above.

 If you list donor participation in printed materials or on your website (i.e. Benefactors $25,000 –$49,000, Directors $10,000 – $24,999, Sponsors $5,000 – $9,999, etc.) you must include the North Carolina Arts Council in the appropriate category.
 Do not use the acronym NCAC.

 You must display the N.C.
 Arts Council logo in all grant-related publicity and printed materials.
 Do not reproduce the logo from faxed or photocopied images.
 The logo must be reproduced as a unit without alteration.
 The logo may be no smaller than 1″ wide.
 The circle with the words “ARTS” must be a least the size of a nickel, although the size of a quarter is preferable.
-Please see the attached Visual Guide.
+Please review the logo's visual guide for best practices.

 In written communication, North Carolina Arts Council should always be written out on first reference.
 The use of NCAC is internal nomenclature for the arts industry so please do not use this on materials for the public.
 We prefer: North Carolina Arts Council or N.C.
 Arts Council on second reference.

 Please makes sure that digital copies of the N.C.
 Arts Council logo link to our primary website NCArts.org.
 Follow us on social media!

 Hash Tag: #NCArts